 It enabled them to make multiple colour variations of a single image, simply by changing the inks or paints applied to the same screen.

 But, perhaps more importantly, it removed the idea of individual authorship and ‘authenticity’ from the resultant work of art, stressing the democratic (in the case of Warhol) and the universal (in the case of Paolozzi) aspect of the enterprise.

-This exhibition follows the development of Warhol’s and Paolozzi’s work in two parallel displays.
-They begin in the late 1940s and 1950s, when Warhol used tracing techniques to transfer images of figures he had seen in photographs into his drawings.
+Our exhibition followed the development of Warhol’s and Paolozzi’s work in two parallel displays.
+They began in the late 1940s and 1950s, when Warhol used tracing techniques to transfer images of figures he had seen in photographs into his drawings.